- Skip Ahead to

 How to enable browser notifications

 The option to not receive any notifications will be selected by default.
-You will have two more options to activate the notifications you prefer to get:
+You will have two more options to activate the notifications you prefer.

-- Click Mentions only to be notified when another member of your workspace or organization @mentions you in a task, comment or conversation.
+- Click @Mentions only to be notified when another Member of your Workspace or Organization @mentions you in a task, comment or message.